filviu/blog/content/posts/2012/2012-01-30-setting-up-master-slave-replication-for-mysql.md

   - temp_on

 ---
-&nbsp;

 So, I had to set-up master-slave replication.
-Here&#8217;s how you do it:
+Here's how you do it:

 Why would one want to set-up this?
 Easy.